 Women Leaders of Tomorrow is looking for donations to purchase a laptop for one of our English language students to properly study.
 We currently have 320 CAD and need 250 USD to make it 500 USD in order to buy a new one as she beginning to study at college.

-Your support and kindness will be greatly appreciate it.
+Your support and kindness will be greatly appreciated.

 Sports have been a way of life for Afghan women.
 Life is light and light will always find it’s way out in darkness.
 WLOT’s GOAL project is proud of our Judoka @LatifaMuradi who is training tirelessly to save the legacy of Judo alive in Afghanistan.